chromeos/chromeos.dev/site/en/posts/io-2023-contact-centers.md

 Building for the web starts with how you build applications.
 At their heart, Progressive Web Apps are just web applications!
 Progressive Web Apps provide all of the great capabilities you would get from a native, installed application, with all of the reach and engagement capabilities of web apps.

-Here are a few examples of Google Chrome Enterprise Recommended Communications Partners that have optimized their solutions for the web with Progressive Web Apps.
+Here are two examples of Google Chrome Enterprise Recommended communications partners that have optimized their solutions for the web with Progressive Web Apps:

 - **Webex** leveraged web technologies to launch a new PWA by offering integrated meetings, messaging and calling features, allowing users to join a unified and installable app-like experience on a Chromebook.
 - **Zoom** recently migrated millions of users to their PWA from the Chrome App, which was previously a meetings-only experience.
+With the PWA architecture, they have been able to expand the capabilities to better match the full feature set that is available in their native Zoom application.

-With the PWA architecture they have been able to expand the capabilities to better match the full feature set that is available in their native Zoom application.
 We will use these examples to see how we can customize these apps for enterprise.

 ### PWAs and user experience